 Welcome to Our Memory Care Community in Oakbrook Terrace, IL

-An award winning memory care community centrally located in the Western Suburbs that is 100% dedicated to Alzheimer’s and dementia care
+An award winning memory care community and facility centrally located in the Western Suburbs that is 100% dedicated to Alzheimer’s and dementia care

 Terra Vista is an All Inclusive Memory Care Assisted Living Community designed for those living with Alzheimer’s disease and other forms of dementia in Oakbrook Terrace, Illinois.
 Our Alzheimer’s and dementia care community is managed by a team of memory care experts with personal connections to dementia.
 The staff at our assisted living community is fully committed to creating compassionate human interactions with each resident.

 Our Alzheimer’s and dementia care community features advanced security to ensure your loved one is safe.
 Following the Montessori approach, we create social and physical environments that support independence and enable residents to enjoy personally meaningful activities.
 We focus on the whole person, sharing common attitudes, interests, and goals with each resident and his or her family.
 We are a dementia care assisted living community that utilizes a “person-centered,” dignified, and researched approach to Alzheimer’s and dementia care that has consistently led the industry.
 The staff at our memory care community offers both long term stays and short term respite memory care services.